Yep. I believe programming as we know it is a dying thing. And, because that, I decided to change my career direction.

 So, I Changed My Career Direction

-With all the above in mind, don’t panic, I believe this won’t happen overnight.
-The problem is that programming will be slowly less necessary while more people is becoming a programmer.
+With all the above in mind, don’t panic!
+I believe this change in paradigm won’t happen overnight.
+Remember, the underlying problem is that hard programming skills are becoming less necessary at the same time that we see more people becoming a programmer.

 What I’m Focused On